Smart-Wheelchair-RRC/DockerForDevelopment/README.md

 - [How to use an image](#pulling-an-image)
 - [How to build an image](#building-an-image)

-> [!NOTE]
-> This repository uses GitHub Actions for CI/CD.
-Further documentation on this is available in the [CI/CD documentation](/.github/workflows/README.md).
+This repository uses GitHub Actions for CI/CD.
+Further documentation on how we have implemented this is available in the [CI/CD documentation](/.github/workflows/README.md).

 ## List of ROS2 Features and Images